 Best free Office Suites

 No computer is complete without an office suite installed, Nearly everyone needs to create or view documents or spreadsheets.
-But there's no need to pay out for an expensive copy of Microsoft Office, WPS Office 2016 Free is an excellent alternative.
-It may not have all the bells and whistles of MS Office but how many people use them all?
+But there's no need to pay out for an expensive copy of Microsoft Office, there are excellent free alternatives.
+They may not have all the bells and whistles of MS Office but how many people use them all?
 It is also possible to have the Office type Ribbon menu or the earlier Office menu setup.

 WPS Office 2016 comes with Writer, Presentation and Spreadsheets.